infiniticio/docs.examples/README.md

 The worker's behavior is customized through a configuration file, received as the first argument when launched through the gradle tasks defined in the global [build file](./build.gradle).

-- **Location**: Configuration files are stored in the `resources` folder of each Workflow and Service.
-- **Versions**: Each configuration is available in two versions:
+Configuration files are stored in the `resources` folder of each Workflow and Service, and are available in two versions:
   1. Java implementation
   2. Kotlin implementation